SlejmUr/PayCheck3/README.md

 Aka just ideas

 ### How to add your server
-Open servers.json\
+Open config.json\
-Duplicate the eu-central-1 alias server\
+Duplicate the first server in DS_Servers\
 Edit the Status, Region, Port, IP to your UDP one